All Episodes

 I know people always want to read into what these guilty pleas are.

-I'm gonna tell you half of it.
+I'm going to tell you half of it.

 Half of it is you got a choice.

-You go for the the really easy, okay, not so bad, maybe facing a year in prison or 30 years in life.
+You go for the really easy, okay, not so bad, maybe facing a year in prison or 30 years in life.

 It's not as cut and dry as everybody always thinks.